-Identifying the next hot neighborhood
+Identifying the next hot neighbourhood

 Here are a few telltale signs for finding the next hot real estate sub-markets, regardless of what province you’re investing in:

-The four best Ontario sub-markets in 2019
+The four best Ontario sub-markets to invest in - 2019

 There are several sub-markets in Ontario that represent hot investments.
 The following four are currently being eyed as the potential big winners of 2019.

-Located directly on the U.S. border, just across the river from Detroit, Windsor, Ontario, has long borne a reputation of being a less-than savory place to live and invest.
+Located directly on the U.S. border, just across the river from Detroit, Windsor, Ontario, has long borne a reputation of being a less-than-savoury place to live and invest.
 Fortunately, that reputation is rapidly changing.
 Increased economic development in Windsor, and across the river in Detroit, are making the city a much more desirable sub-market.
 Comparatively low real estate prices, coupled with the city’s proximity to Detroit, make it a desirable place for Canadians and new immigrants to move.
-The ongoing development of a new $5.7 billion international bridge is serving as an economic boon for the city.
+The ongoing development of a new $5.7 billion international bridge is serving as an economic boom for the city.

 Much like Windsor, London boasts a relatively low cost of living compared to other urban markets in Ontario.
-Combined with the mid-size city’s strong reputation, slew of amenities and well-developed economy, London is a desirable market for first-time and experienced real estate investors alike.
+Combined with the mid-size city’s strong reputation, a slew of amenities and a well-developed economy, London is a desirable market for first-time and experienced real estate investors alike.
 The city is currently making strides in improving its transit infrastructure by adding a bus rapid transit (BRT) system, as well as bike lanes, to make it easier to traverse the city without a car.
 A proposed high-speed rail between London and Toronto could link the two cities in just over an hour.

 For decades, Hamilton has been perceived as a down-on-its-luck former steel town.
 All of that is starting to change.
 Located on the shores of Lake Ontario between Niagara Falls and Toronto, Hamilton is beginning to shed its rough reputation.
 The city’s affordable real estate and continued investments in economic development and public transportation are making it increasingly attractive to real estate investors.
-The Go Transit commuter train is expected to extend its route to include a Hamilton terminus in the near future, which is likely to elevate real estate values in the city.
+The Go Transit commuter train is expected to extend its route to include a Hamilton terminus shortly, which is likely to elevate real estate values in the city.